ss0g/competitor-agent-tam-nve/.documents/task-plan/task-plan-competitor-research-agent-v1.5-architectural-remediation-20250718-REQ001.md

         - Update report generation to use consolidated analysis service
     - [ ] 1.5 **Consolidate Reporting Domain Services** (Effort: Medium)
         - Merge `ReportGenerator`, `IntelligentReportingService`, report formatting
-        - Create unified `ReportingService` with multiple output formats
+        - Create unified `ReportingService` with .md format output ONLY
-        - Preserve all report types and customization options
+        - Ensure all report types are comparative reports (no individual or scheduled types)
-        - Maintain backward compatibility for existing report APIs
+        - Focus on comparative analysis workflow only
+        - Update all dependent services to use new unified interface

 - [ ] 2.0 Database Schema Architectural Fixes
     - [ ] 2.1 **Fix Referential Integrity Issues** (Effort: Medium)